Gauss--Bonnet theorem for compact and orientable surfaces: a proof without using triangulations: Complex structures on Riemann surfaces

-For the other property, one needs to use the identity The reader will recognise it as the square of the areas (with respect to $\boldsymbol{\mathrm{g}}$) of the parallelograms spanned by $X$ and $Y$.
+The skewsymmetry is inherited from the skewsymmetry of the area form, For the infinitesimal isometry property, one needs to use the identity The reader will recognise it as the square of the areas (with respect to $\boldsymbol{\mathrm{g}}$) of the parallelograms spanned by $X$ and $Y$.
+Now, on the one hand, produces On the other hand,